 2) Low mortgage and interest for a while.

 3.375% is a pretty good rate for a rental property mortgage.
-But 3.375% is still about 0.5% higher than the current 10-year risk free rate.
-Because I don’t think interest rates are going to start declining again after a big ramp up in 2022, the “value” of my 3.375% mortgage is not as great as it once was.
+But 3.375% is still about 0.5% higher than the 10-year risk free rate.

-If internet rates were going to continue rocketing higher, I would much rather hold onto it.
-Let’s say a comparable mortgage has an interest rate that climbs to 10% in two years.
+If interest rates were going to continue rocketing higher, I would much rather hold onto it.
+Let's say a comparable mortgage has an interest rate that climbs to 10% in two years.
 Then of course I should borrow at 3.375% for as long as possible.
-But since I highly doubt this will be the case, I’m just going to pay it off.
-If I’m wrong, I’ve still got two other mortgages at low rates.
+But since I highly doubt this will be the case, I'm just going to pay it off.
+If I'm wrong, I've still got two other mortgages at low rates.

 3) Lower tax bracket means lower mortgage interest deductions.